Many people are confused by nutrition.

-Dieting does not “work” (2).
-“Work” meaning dieting does not provide long-term weight loss (or actually improve health).
+Dieting does not “work.”.
+“Work” meaning dieting does not provide long-term weight loss for the majority of people.

 To be clear, dieting is anything that takes you away from your inborn ability to trust yourself and eat naturally or intuitively.

 You are dieting if you use willpower and/or control your food intake.
 Other examples of dieting include using meal plans, calorie counting, weighing or measuring yourself, taking diet products or supplements, or detoxing.

 It may be possible for you to lose weight in the initial phases of dieting, but in the long-term, you will likely regain that weight plus some.